 11.)
 See the gorgeous Ouzoud Waterfall

-You can visit the falls on a day trip from Marrakech if you don’t fancy leaving the city overnight.
+You can visit the falls by booking this day trip tour from Marrakech if you don’t fancy leaving the city overnight.
+Plus, they’ll help you spot the monkeys of the Grand Atlas, too.

-It’s not recommended to swim in the falls (due to currents and the lack of safety) but you will probably see a few people bathing on the sides.
+One point to remember, it’s not recommended to swim in the falls (due to currents and the lack of safety) but you will probably see a few people bathing on the sides or on the boats (that is a must).

 You’ll be able to explore some tiny Berber Villages (like these) on the way, too.